Defining your Target Audience

-We’ve developed a brainstorming workshop to help you start the process!
+We’ve developed a brainstorming template to help you start the process!

 The better you know your target audiences, the more successful your business will be.
 But where do you start?

-Our 5-step guide will help you get on your way.
-Try to be as specific as possible when you are completing each step and don’t be afraid to get a little creative!
+Our 5-step guide will help you on your way.
+Try to be as specific as possible when you are completing each step and don’t be afraid to be a little creative!

 1. The Who: Start by defining the actual person and their demographics